eaasi/user-handbook/source/guide/administration.rst

 be convenient for troubleshooting environments, as certain versions of an emulator may be more compatible with certain legacy operating systems or hardware than others.

-If an emulator has multiple images/versions in a node, the version that EaaSI uses to run an environment can be viewed and edited on any given environment details page under "Emulator" settings:
+If an emulator has multiple images/versions in a node, the version that EAASI uses to run an environment can be viewed and edited on any given environment details page under "Emulator" settings:

 .. image:: ../images/emulator_version_settings.png